quadproduction/quadpype/src/quadpype/settings/user_settings.md

-# Structure of local settings
+# Structure of user settings
-- local settings do not have any validation schemas right now this should help to see what is stored to local settings and how it works
+- user settings do not have any validation schemas right now this should help to see what is stored to user settings and how it works
 - they are stored by identifier site_id which should be unified identifier of workstation
 - all keys may and may not available on load
 - contain main categories: `general`, `applications`, `projects`